Mental Health Facilities Buffalo, WY

 Northern Wyoming Mental Health Center Johnson County Outpatient Office

 Northern Wyoming Mental Health Center Johnson County Outpatient Office is a mental health treatment center in Buffalo, WY, located at 521 West Lott Street, 82834 zip code area.
-Northern Wyoming Mental Health Center Johnson County Outpatient Office provides telemedicine/telehealth and outpatient treatment.
-Northern Wyoming Mental Health Center Johnson County Outpatient Office offers trauma therapy, individual psychotherapy and group therapy to children / adolescents, adults and seniors 65 or older.
-Northern Wyoming Mental Health Center Johnson County Outpatient Office also supports people with serious mental illness and people requiring dual diagnosis treatment.
-Additional services at Northern Wyoming Mental Health Center Johnson County Outpatient Office consist of vocational rehabilitation services, court-ordered outpatient treatment and supported employment.
+Northern Wyoming Mental Health Center Johnson County Outpatient Office provides outpatient treatment and telemedicine/telehealth.
+Northern Wyoming Mental Health Center Johnson County Outpatient Office offers dialectical behavior therapy, group therapy and trauma therapy to children / adolescents, adults and seniors 65 or older.
+Northern Wyoming Mental Health Center Johnson County Outpatient Office also supports people requiring dual diagnosis treatment and people with serious mental illness.
+Additional services at Northern Wyoming Mental Health Center Johnson County Outpatient Office consist of court-ordered outpatient treatment, illness management and recovery and psychosocial rehabilitation services.

 Normative Services Inc - 50.5 miles from Buffalo, WY

 Normative Services Inc is a mental health clinic in Sheridan, Wyoming, located at 5 Lane Lane, 82801.
 Normative Services Inc offers residential treatment.
-Normative Services Inc provides dialectical behavior therapy, trauma therapy and group therapy to children / adolescents.
+Normative Services Inc provides cognitive behavioral therapy, trauma therapy and dialectical behavior therapy to children / adolescents.
 Normative Services Inc also supports people requiring dual diagnosis treatment and children/adolescents with serious emotional disturbance.
 Some other services provided by Normative Services Inc include case management.

 Northern Wyoming Mental Health Center Sheridan County Outpatient Office - 51.4 miles from Buffalo, WY

 Northern Wyoming Mental Health Center Sheridan County Outpatient Office is a mental health facility in Sheridan, WY, located at 1221 West 5th Street, in the 82801 zip code.
 Northern Wyoming Mental Health Center Sheridan County Outpatient Office provides telemedicine/telehealth and outpatient treatment.
-Northern Wyoming Mental Health Center Sheridan County Outpatient Office provides trauma therapy, group therapy and couples/family therapy to seniors 65 or older, children / adolescents and young adults.
-Northern Wyoming Mental Health Center Sheridan County Outpatient Office also supports children/adolescents with serious emotional disturbance, people requiring dual diagnosis treatment and people with serious mental illness.
-Some other services available at Northern Wyoming Mental Health Center Sheridan County Outpatient Office include court-ordered outpatient treatment, legal advocacy and illness management and recovery.
+Northern Wyoming Mental Health Center Sheridan County Outpatient Office provides psychotropic medication, couples/family therapy and integrated dual diagnosis disorder treatment to adults, seniors 65 or older and children / adolescents.
+Northern Wyoming Mental Health Center Sheridan County Outpatient Office also supports children/adolescents with serious emotional disturbance, people with serious mental illness and people requiring dual diagnosis treatment.
+Some other services available at Northern Wyoming Mental Health Center Sheridan County Outpatient Office include vocational rehabilitation services, education services and housing services.

 Northern Wyoming Mental Health Center Psychosocial Rehabilitation Program - 51.6 miles from Buffalo, WY

 Northern Wyoming Mental Health Center Psychosocial Rehabilitation Program is one of mental health facilities in Sheridan, Wyoming, located at 1701 West 5th Street, Suite C, 82801 zip code.
 Northern Wyoming Mental Health Center Psychosocial Rehabilitation Program provides outpatient treatment and telemedicine/telehealth.
-Northern Wyoming Mental Health Center Psychosocial Rehabilitation Program provides cognitive behavioral therapy, trauma therapy and integrated dual diagnosis disorder treatment to seniors 65 or older, adults and young adults.
-Northern Wyoming Mental Health Center Psychosocial Rehabilitation Program also supports people requiring dual diagnosis treatment and people with serious mental illness.
-Additional services provided at Northern Wyoming Mental Health Center Psychosocial Rehabilitation Program include psychosocial rehabilitation services, supported housing and housing services.
+Northern Wyoming Mental Health Center Psychosocial Rehabilitation Program provides trauma therapy, cognitive behavioral therapy and psychotropic medication to seniors 65 or older, young adults and adults.
+Northern Wyoming Mental Health Center Psychosocial Rehabilitation Program also supports people with serious mental illness and people requiring dual diagnosis treatment.
+Additional services provided at Northern Wyoming Mental Health Center Psychosocial Rehabilitation Program include education services, housing services and supported housing.

 Sheridan Va Healthcare System Mental Health Service Line - 52.9 miles from Buffalo, WY

-Sheridan Va Healthcare System Mental Health Service Line is a mental health clinic in Sheridan, WY, located at 1898 Fort Road, 82801 zip code area.
-Sheridan Va Healthcare System Mental Health Service Line provides residential treatment, outpatient treatment and telemedicine/telehealth.
-Sheridan Va Healthcare System Mental Health Service Line offers integrated dual diagnosis disorder treatment, individual psychotherapy and dialectical behavior therapy to young adults, seniors 65 or older and adults.
-Sheridan Va Healthcare System Mental Health Service Line also supports veterans, people with PTSD and people requiring dual diagnosis treatment.
-Additional services offered at Sheridan Va Healthcare System Mental Health Service Line include case management, housing services and supported housing.
+Sheridan Va Healthcare System Mental Health Service Line is a mental health treatment clinic in Sheridan, Wyoming, located at 1898 Fort Road, in the 82801 zip code.
+Sheridan Va Healthcare System Mental Health Service Line provides telemedicine/telehealth, outpatient treatment and residential treatment.
+Sheridan Va Healthcare System Mental Health Service Line provides couples/family therapy, integrated dual diagnosis disorder treatment and dialectical behavior therapy to young adults, seniors 65 or older and adults.
+Sheridan Va Healthcare System Mental Health Service Line also supports people requiring dual diagnosis treatment, veterans and people with PTSD.
+Additional services provided by Sheridan Va Healthcare System Mental Health Service Line consist of family psychoeducation, integrated primary care services and supported housing.

 Youth Emergency Services Inc - 54.5 miles from Buffalo, WY

 Youth Emergency Services Inc is a mental health facility in Gillette, WY, located at 905 North Gurley Avenue, 82716 zip code area.
-Youth Emergency Services Inc provides residential treatment, outpatient treatment and telemedicine/telehealth.
-Youth Emergency Services Inc provides group therapy, behavior modification and cognitive behavioral therapy to children / adolescents.
+Youth Emergency Services Inc provides telemedicine/telehealth, outpatient treatment and residential treatment.
+Youth Emergency Services Inc provides cognitive behavioral therapy, activity therapy and group therapy to children / adolescents.
 Youth Emergency Services Inc also supports clients referred from the court/judicial system.
-Additional services offered by Youth Emergency Services Inc consist of court-ordered outpatient treatment, case management and intensive case management.
+Additional services offered by Youth Emergency Services Inc consist of mentoring/peer support/consumer-run services, family psychoeducation and supported housing.

 Cloud Peak Counseling Center - 68.7 miles from Buffalo, WY

 Cloud Peak Counseling Center is a mental health treatment center in Worland, Wyoming, located at 401 South 23rd Street, part of the 82401 zip code.
-Cloud Peak Counseling Center provides outpatient treatment and telemedicine/telehealth.
-Cloud Peak Counseling Center also offers trauma therapy, individual psychotherapy and psychotropic medication to children / adolescents, seniors 65 or older and young adults.
+Cloud Peak Counseling Center provides telemedicine/telehealth and outpatient treatment.
+Cloud Peak Counseling Center also offers cognitive behavioral therapy, couples/family therapy and individual psychotherapy to seniors 65 or older, young adults and adults.
 Cloud Peak Counseling Center supports people requiring dual diagnosis treatment.
-Cloud Peak Counseling Center also provides education services, assertive community treatment and case management.
+Cloud Peak Counseling Center also provides diet and exercise counseling, supported employment and education services.

 Frequently Asked Questions About Mental Health Treatment in Buffalo, WY